captn3m0/captn3m0.github.com/pages/ebooks.md

 - <http://ff2ebook.com/old/>
 - <https://github.com/sainathadapa/reddit2mobi>
 - <https://doocer.com>, which generates EPUB/MOBI files out of RSS/ATOM feeds, and given a TOC.
 Pretty cool
+- [Calibre Recipes](https://manual.calibre-ebook.com/news_recipe.html), which are similar but mostly focused on news websites instead of online books.

 As a side-effect, I often get into the rabbit hole of generating the perfect EPUB instead of actually reading them.